ppy/osu-wiki/news/2025/2025-11-11-resurrection-cup-2025-results.md

 </div>

-If you are interested in delving even deeper into the entire process from zero to one hundred of the production of this year, you may read OsuMe65’s document about it [here](https://osume65.s-ul.eu/HggIsZEK).
+If you are interested in delving even deeper into the entire process from zero to one hundred of the production of this year, you may read OsuMe65's document about it [here](https://osume65.s-ul.eu/HggIsZEK).

 ## Staff interviews

 Even more people were involved in making Resurrection Cup happen this year as compared to last year.
-We’ve asked a few of those people from our ever-growing team to give insights into what made this iteration revolutionary.
+We've asked a few of those people from our ever-growing team to give insights into what made this iteration revolutionary.

 ::{#krimek-and-eili}::